Red Grape, Peach & Orange

 Named with the blessing of Aty Zarkeiwin, this blend acknowledges the work and achievements of women coffee cooperative members across the coffee growing world.
-A sweet, round, and smooth brew packed with fruity notes of orange, cranberry, red apple and grape, we have blended three origins to create a balanced but fruit forward filter blend.
+A sweet, round, and smooth brew packed with fruity notes of orange, peach, red apple and grape, we have blended three origins to create a balanced but fruit forward filter blend.
 Best brewed as a filter or plunger with a little less coffee in the ratio to let jasmine florals and subtle high notes shine.
 This blend has a medium body and a nice muscovado sugar finish.

 - LAYO TERAGA